-In just six short months, Jerrod Calhoun has re-energized the Fairmont State basketball.
+Jerrod Calhoun’s early success has re-energized the Fairmont State basketball program.
 Calhoun not only has a vision of where he wants to take the Falcon basketball program, but also the determination and energy to make sure that it comes to fruition.

-Calhoun has hit the ground running since being tabbed as the program’s 11th head coach in school history.
-Not only did he nab one of the more highly regarded recruiting classes, he has aggressively fundraised to help secure several improvements for the program, namely a brand new locker room for the men’s program that will be the envy of any Division II program in the country.
+Calhoun hit the ground running since being tabbed as the program’s 11th head coach in school history.
+Calhoun has brought in his second-straight highly regarded recruiting class and has aggressively fundraised to help secure several improvements for the program, namely a brand new locker room for the men’s program that will be the envy of any Division II program in the country.
+During the summer, the men’s basketball program also completed work on a brand-new film room that will be ready to use during the 2013-14 season.

-In just a brief time, Calhoun has already embraced the culture, the history and the community of Fairmont.
+In the past year, Calhoun has embraced the culture, the history and the community of Fairmont.
 He has actively sought the counsel of the legendary Joe Retton and made sure that his team has a visible presence at civic and campus organizations.
 He is keenly aware that Fairmont loves a winner, but knows that his players must connect with the people to truly gain the support from fans.

 A Cleveland, Ohio native, Calhoun has been a successful assistant coach at Walsh (NAIA) and most recently at West Virginia under Bob Huggins.
 At Walsh, the Cavaliers posted an 82-21 record during his three seasons there, including the 2005 NAIA national championship, 2006 NAIA Elite Eight and 2007 NAIA Sweet 16.
 He spent four years at WVU as the director of basketball operations before serving last season on the bench as an assistant coach under Bob Huggins.
 The Mountaineers went 19-14 last season and advanced to the NCAA Tournament.